Pytal/deploy-env/README.md

 # deploy-env
-A CLI tool for deploying environment variables from an `.env-cmdrc.json` file to Vercel
+Deploy environment variables from `.env` and `.env-cmdrc.json` files to Vercel

 ## Installation
 ``` bash